-As members of the Remuneration and Share Incentive Committee, the Board of Directors has designated the independent and non-executive directors Anna Maria Artoni and Valeria Lattuada and the non-executive director Matteo De Brabant.
-Director Anna Maria Artoni has been appointed chairman of this committee.
+As members of the Remuneration and Share Incentive Committee, the Board of Directors has designated the independent and non-executive directors Guido Crespi and Stefania Santarelli and the non-executive director Matteo De Brabant.
+Director Guido Crespi has been appointed chairman of this committee.

-As members of the Audit and Risk Committee, the Board has designated the independent and non-executive directors Chiara Burberi, Giulia Bianchi Frangipane and the non-executive director Marco Zampetti.
-Chiara Burberi was appointed chairman of this committee, meanwhile Marco Zampetti is a member of the committee who, by virtue of his professional activity, possesses a considerable experience in accounting, financial, fiscal and compliance matters.
+As members of the Audit and Risk Committee, the Board has designated the independent and nonexecutive directors Giulia Bianchi Frangipane, Camilla Cionini Visani and Klaus Gummerer.
+Director Giulia Bianchi Frangipane was appointed chairman of this committee.

-Finally, as members of the Related Party Transactions Committee, the Board of Directors has designated independent directors Valeria Lattuada (chair), Anna Maria Artoni and Klaus Gummerer, and resolved on a total compensation, to be understood on an annual basis, for committee members of Euro 4 thousand.
+Finally, as members of the Related Party Transactions Committee, the Board of Directors has designated independent directors Maria Chiara Franceschetti (chair), Giulia Bianchi Frangipane and Klaus Gummerer, and resolved on a total compensation, to be understood on an annual basis, for committee members of Euro 4 thousand.